This week’s reader question is about buying peace of mind:

 2. What does the warranty cover?

-Before considering any level of service, read the fine print on contracts you’re considering, comparing what’s covered with each one, as well as the deductibles.
+Before considering any level of service, read the fine print on contracts you’re considering, comparing what’s covered, what’s excluded and the deductibles.

 Once you’re clear on both coverage and out-of-pocket cost, bring your real-world experience into the mix.
 In other words, if the warranty covers only the engine and transmission, how many of those have you had to replace?